signalfx/splunk-otel-go/distro/README.md

     the SDK if no other exporter option is defined.

   Any other value will be ignored and the default used instead.

+### `WithTLSConfig`

+`WithTLSConfig` configures the TLS configuration used by the exporter.

+- Default value: none; an non-TLS connection is used.
+- Environment variable: n/a (only configurable in code).

 [`Run`]: https://pkg.go.dev/github.com/signalfx/splunk-otel-go/distro#Run
 [`SDK`]: https://pkg.go.dev/github.com/signalfx/splunk-otel-go/distro#SDK